pramnora/bash/language/search/grep/01/README.md

 Rather than attempt to scroll down through the **full list**...;
 just to find the information I *need*;
+-(and, especially, it that information is near the botom of the list)-;
 I call to the rescue: grep;
 which will do the 'relevant' searching for me;
 automatically, casting out any lines which *don't* match my chosen search criteria.